s-mv/s-mv/README.md

 ## 🌱 I’m currently learning:
 I am learning C++ right now, it's easier to pick up since I've been coding for a while now.
 ## 👯 I’m looking to collaborate on:
-I'd love to work on porjects related to game development, I've been using Godot since 2020 and have made some games from scratch in JS before that.
+I'd love to work on projects related to game development, I've been using Godot since 2020 and have made some games from scratch in JS before that.
 I like to think of innovative ideas for making games or interesting algorithms.
 ## 💬 Ask me about:
 JavaScript, I know quite a bit of JavaScript.
 ## 📫 How to reach me: